magento/devdocs/guides/v2.1/cloud/cdn/fastly-vcl-badreferer.md

   - Setup
 ---

-After you set up Fastly services on your {{ site.data.var.ece }} project environments, you can use custom VCL snippets to block [referral spam](https://en.wikipedia.org/wiki/Referrer_spam) from your sites.
-The following example shows how to use a [Fastly Edge Dictionary](https://docs.fastly.com/guides/edge-dictionaries/working-with-dictionaries-using-the-api) with a custom VCL snippet to return a `403 Forbidden` error on requests from domains known for sending fake traffic.
+The following example shows how to configure [Fastly Edge Dictionary](https://docs.fastly.com/guides/edge-dictionaries/working-with-dictionaries-using-the-api) with a custom VCL snippet to block referral spam from your {{ site.data.var.ece }} site.

 {: .bs-callout .bs-callout-info}
 We recommend adding custom VCL configurations to a Staging environment where you can test them before running them against the Production environment.

 **Prerequisites**

--  Configure your {{ site.var.data.ece }} environment for Fastly services.
+-  Configure the {{ site.var.data.ece }} environment for Fastly services.
 See [Set up Fastly]({{ page.baseurl }}/cloud/cdn/configure-fastly.html).

--  Get credentials to access the Admin UI for your {{ site.data.var.ece }} environment.
+-  Get Admin credentials for your {{ site.data.var.ece }} environment.

 -  Review your site logs for fake referral URLs and make a list of domains to block.